scrapy-plugins/scrapy-streaming/docs/source/r.rst

 .. method:: handle(execute = TRUE)

-Read a line from ``stdin`` and processes it.

-if execute is TRUE (the default) will execute the message as follows:
+    :param logical execute: if TRUE (the default) will execute the message as follows:

-* ready: if the status is ready, continue the
+                            * ready: if the status is ready, continue the execution
                             * response: call the callback with the message as the first parameter
                             * error: stop the execution of the process and show the spider error
                             * exception: stop the execution of the process and show the scrapy exception

+Read a line from ``stdin`` and processes it.

 if false, will return the line processed with :meth:`fromJSON`.